isomerpages/mti-osir/_forms/Reconsideration and Appeal Forms.md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Appeals may be submitted to an independent Reviewing Tribunal within 30
+<p>Application to an independent Reviewing Tribunal within 30 calendar days
-calendar days after the reconsideration outcome</p>
+after the reconsideration decision</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Appeal forms may be found at &lt;MTI website&gt; and should be emailed